 - Nationality and Category of Candidate

 - Marks obtained in Maths, Physics, and Chemistry

 - JEE Advanced Qualifying Status

-JEE Main Cutoff Marks
+JEE Main 2020 Cutoff Marks

-Soon after the exam, the cutoff marks for JEE Main will be declared by NTA along with detailed results comprising of subject wise marks secured, All India rank, category rank along with the qualifying status for JEE Advanced.
+Soon after the exam, National Testing Agency also declares the JEE Main cutoff marks along with the detailed results comprising of subject wise marks secured, All India Rank, category rank and the qualifying status for JEE Advanced.

 - Total candidates appeared

 Previous Year’s JEE Main Cutoff Trends

 |Scheduled Caste: 54.01 Marks|